calvintwr/not/readme.md

 not(['string', 'number'], id)
 not(['string', 'number'], anotherId)
-not(['optional', 'string'], emailOptional) // if available, but be string.
+not(['optional', 'string'], emailOptional)

-// all will evaluate to false.
+// code reaches this point when all checks passed

 ```

 ### 4. Methods Available